 - Which doctors and healthcare facilities are included in the plan’s network

-- The list of services covered
+- List of covered services

-- The cost of premiums, copays and coinsurance
+- Copays and coinsurance

-- The deductible amount
+- Deductible amount